Freedom Caucus: 119th Congress House Republican leadership elections (2025)

 Republicans voted to nominate their speaker of the House candidate on Wednesday, November 13.
 Before the vote, members of the Freedom Caucus and the Main Street Caucus, along with speaker Mike Johnson, reached an agreement: the proposed rule changes on Conference assignments would be withdrawn; in exchange, the holdouts pledged to support a reform of the motion to vacate, which would raise the threshold to introduce it from one member to nine members.
 After the deal was struck, Johnson was nominated by voice vote without opposition.

 Following Speaker Johnson's December 17 announcement of a continuing resolution to avert a government shutdown, which included funding opposed by many conservative Republicans, Republican representative Thomas Massie said he would vote against Johnson in the upcoming speakership election.
-Politico and Punchbowl News reported that privately several other Republicans were "uncommitted" to supporting Johnson.
+Politico and Punchbowl News reported that, privately, several other Republicans were "uncommitted" to supporting Johnson.
 Later, Republican senators Rand Paul and Mike Lee, as well as Republican representative Marjorie Taylor Greene, publicly announced that they are open to supporting Elon Musk to be the next Speaker of the House.
 On December 20, Freedom Caucus chair Andy Harris said he was "undecided."
 On December 30, 2024, President-elect Donald Trump endorsed Johnson through a post on Truth Social.
 Despite the endorsement, multiple Republican representatives have publicly said they are uncommitted to voting for Johnson; including Victoria Spartz, (Note: Despite being a member of the Republican Party, Spartz is not part of the House Republican Conference.)
 Andy Biggs, Tim Burchett, and Chip Roy.
 Roy also said that "Johnson does not yet have the support to be speaker."

-Initially, during the Speaker vote, Republican Representatives Thomas Massie voted for Tom Emmer, Ralph Norman voted for Jim Jordan, and Keith Self voted for Byron Donalds, while Republicans Andy Biggs, Michael Cloud, Andrew Clyde, Paul Gosar, Andy Harris, and Chip Roy (all of whom were undecided going into the vote) did not respond to the initial roll call vote.
+Initially, during the Speaker vote, Republican Representatives Thomas Massie voted for Tom Emmer, Ralph Norman voted for Jim Jordan, and Keith Self voted for Byron Donalds; Republicans Andy Biggs, Michael Cloud, Andrew Clyde, Paul Gosar, Andy Harris, and Chip Roy (all of whom were undecided going into the vote) did not respond to the initial roll call vote.
 The clerk then called a second time the names of those who had not replied to the first call, and all six voted for Johnson.
 Johnson's vote count therefore stood at 216, two short of the required majority.
-However, after meeting with Johnson off the floor and receiving a phone call by Trump, Norman and Self shifted to supporting Johnson before the final vote was declared.
+However, after meeting with Johnson off the floor and receiving a phone call from Trump, Norman and Self shifted their support to Johnson before the final vote was declared.